House Concerts: a brief history

-By transforming one's home into a (usually) unplugged listening space, the patron and musicians significantly reduce the stress-inducing variables associated with most clubs:
+By transforming one's living room, den, or back porch into an unplugged listening space, both the presenter and audeince are liberated of the stress associated with paying clubs:

-No need for an expensive sound engineer (sound engineers are great, but they're not always necessary); atmospheric lighting consists of subdued lamps, a ring of candles.
-A robust attendance is achieved via the host's network of friends, neighbors, co-workers, and family seeking a distinctly intimate experience.
-The parking, hassle-free and even meter-free as it's next to someone's house.
+No need for a sound engineer (a solid sound person is a blessing, but they're not always necessary); evocative mood lighting achieved through strategic lamp treatments, perhaps accentuated with candles ringing the perimeter.
+A robust, reliable attendance is assured predominantly through the host's network of friends, neighbors, co-workers, and others seeking a unique listening experience.
+The parking, hassle-free and usually meter-free, as it's next to a private home, beside a public street.
 (Unless you're really creative, you probably won't get towed).
-The food, wide-ranging, savory and sweet, often shared as a potluck.
-The wine, beer, and spirits options, far more affordable than any hipster bar, or any bar, of any sort, anywhere…
+The food, wide-ranging; savory and sweet, often shared as a potluck.
+The wine, beer, and spirit options, more affordable than any bar, of any sort, anywhere…

-In general, all “donations” (not “fees" per se) are payed to the artists directly, creating a sustainability rarely seen in the music circuit where venues often consume 25-30% of the door or more.
+All donations (not “fees," per-se) are payed to the artists directly, creating a pay scale rarely seen in the music circuit where smaller venues, who have bills, fees, and staff to pay, tend to consume 25-30% of the door.

 Is this sounds intriguing, click on Dave's “mailing list” page and tell him what you think.